Laser Therapy is the use of specific wavelengths of light to treat painful and debilitating conditions.

 - Postoperative healing

-Our specially trained staff can work with you and your pet to create and adjust individualized treatment plans to best address your pets needs.
+Our specially trained staff and veterinarians can work with you and your pet to create and adjust individualized treatment plans to best address your pets needs.

-Please ask for details on how this innovative therapy can work for your pet’s pain and inflammation.
+Please ask your veterinarian for details on how this innovative therapy can work for your pet’s pain and inflammation.

 Our receptionists and team will attempt to accommodate all requests to the best of our ability.
 Emergencies are accepted anytime our clinic is open.
 If you feel you have an emergency with your pet, please call us or come to the hospital immediately.
 If possible, it is best to call before coming in so that a staff member can advise you on your particular emergency.